St Paul's Church, Bristol

-St Paul's Church gives its name to the surrounding St Paul's area of Bristol.
+St Paul's Church, a redundant church, gives its name to the surrounding St Paul's area of Bristol, England.
 It was built in the 1790s but fell into disuse and disrepair by its closure in 1988.
 It is recorded in the National Heritage List for England as a designated Grade I listed building.

 Major renovation work was undertaken to repair and convert the building for use as a performance space and circus skills school Circomedia.

 Building

 It is in the Georgian Portland Square.
 It was designed by Daniel Hague although the original St Paul's Church was to be designed by James Allen in a Greek style.
 Work was started on the church in 1789 and completed in 1794.
 St Paul's became known as the Wedding Cake Church from the unusual tiered tower.
 The tower was designed to hold a ring of ten bells, however only four bells were purchased, all cast by John Rudhall of Gloucester, two in 1792 and the 6th and tenor bells of the proposed ring in 1795.
 The tenor bell is still hung for full-circle ringing, and the other bells were removed and are now hung in other churches - the two smaller bells are now at St Michael's, Buckland Dinham and St. John's, Wagga Wagga, and the second largest is now the tenor bell at St. James', Sydney.

 The gates and railings are a grade II* listed building.